electricimp/imp-central-api/README.md

 To instantiate this library, call the [ImpCentralApi class](./lib/ImpCentralApi.js) constructor.

-By default, the library works with the following impCentral API base endpoint: *https://api.electricimp.com/v5*.
+By default, *imp-central-api* works with the following impCentral API base endpoint: *https://api.electricimp.com/v5*.
 You can optionally pass an alternative impCentral API base endpoint into the constructor.
 This can be used to connect to Private impCloud™ installations.
-The method *apiEndpoint()* can be used to obtain the current impCentral API base endpoint.
+The class method *apiEndpoint()* can be used to obtain the current impCentral API base endpoint.

 After instantiation, use [ImpCentralApi class](./lib/ImpCentralApi.js) methods to obtain the subclasses which provide the methods you will use to access specific impCentral API resources.
 For example: